English

 Completed in 1958, the Sultan Omar Ali Saifuddien Mosque is one of Southeast Asia’s most stunning Islamic landmarks.
 Rising above an artificial lagoon in the heart of Bandar Seri Begawan, this mosque was named after the 28th Sultan of Brunei and is a symbol of national identity.

 Blending Mughal and Italian architectural influences, the mosque is constructed with imported white marble, golden domes, and crystal chandeliers.
-The main dome, covered in pure gold leaf, gleams day and night — a shining beacon visible from nearly anywhere in the city.
+The main dome, covered in pure gold leaf, gleams day and night as a shining beacon visible from nearly anywhere in the city.
 Surrounding it, the tranquil lagoon creates dramatic mirror-like reflections, especially at sunrise and sunset.

 A ceremonial barge replica sits permanently on the lagoon, representing Brunei’s royal heritage and Islamic traditions.
-Inside, visitors are welcomed by handwoven carpets, intricately designed walls, and one of the tallest minarets in Brunei — which doubles as a viewpoint for panoramic cityscapes.
+Inside, visitors are welcomed by handwoven carpets, intricately designed walls, and one of the tallest minarets in Brunei, which doubles as a viewpoint for panoramic cityscapes.

 Visit Info